sav-che/TL-2/Authors/Cookson, Isabel Clifton {std. Cookson}.md

-> [!cite] BHL link: this entry starts at [page 331](https://www.biodiversitylibrary.org/item/103860#page/341/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 331](https://www.biodiversitylibrary.org/page/33266008) of TL-2 Suppl.
 IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Cookson, Isabel Clifton (1893-1973), Australian botanist, born in Melbourne, Victoria, educated at the Methodist Ladies College and at the University of Melbourne, B.Sc.
 1916, D. Sc.
-1932, worked on Nothofagus pollen and Australian botany in general. (*Cookson*).
+1932, worked on Nothofagus pollen and Australian botany in general.
+**Abbreviated name**: *Cookson*

 #### Herbarium and types